DeeMich/ActiveDirectory/README.md

 <img src="https://i.imgur.com/JzAnJCO.png" height="80%" width="80%" alt="createaccounts"/>
 </p>
 <p>
-Lastly Powershell ISE was ran as an administrator in order to run a script that created 1000 accounts.
-These were observed in Active Directory User and Computers and tested on by logging into Cilent-1 with one of the new accounts.
-I came across an error that denied the account access as an admin.
-This required me to open up properties of that account and under Members Of, add the Domain Admin group.
+Lastly run Powershell ISE as an administrator in order to run a script that creates 1000 accounts.
+Observe the accounts in Active Directory User and Computers and test them by logging in and out of Cilent-1 with them.
+If an error pops up that denies the account access as an admin, go into properties of that account and under Members Of, add the Domain Admin group.
 </p>
 <br />